 What Is It?

-The Latin Mass is the now extraordinary form of the Roman Rite that has been in existence for centuries.
+The Latin Mass is the now officialy known as the “extraordinary form” of the Roman Rite that has been in existence for centuries.
 For hundreds of years before Vatican II, it simply was Mass.
 If you went to a Roman Rite Catholic parish, you would have gone to a Latin Mass.

 Two differences you would notice immediately when going to a Latin Mass as opposed to a Novus Ordo (English) Mass are that the priest is facing the same direction as the people and that he uses Latin for everything but preaching his homily in whatever language is native to the area he is in.
 Also, at a Sunday Mass the Epistle and the Gospel will be read in the local language before the homily as well.